suno-ai/bark/README.md

 ### 🎶 Music

-Bark can generate all types of audio, and in principle doesn't see a difference between speech and music.
-Sometimes it chooses to generate text as music, but you can help it out by adding notes around your lyrics.
+Bark can generate all types of audio, and, in principle, doesn't see a difference between speech and music.
+Sometimes Bark chooses to generate text as music, but you can help it out by adding music notes around your lyrics.

 ```python
 text_prompt = """
     ♪ In the jungle, the mighty jungle, the lion barks tonight ♪